Import

 2. Let Niamoto analyse the files

-After selection, Niamoto runs live analysis and shows progress in place.
+After selection, Niamoto runs live analysis and updates the same cockpit in place.

 Import analysis progress